dousha/DreamEworks/README.md

 * 3.5-inch floppy (1440K)
 * 3.5-inch floppy drive (NOT USB floppy drive)
-* Determination that you would like to run an experimental stuff that can blow up your house any time
+* Determination that you would like to run an experimental stuff that can blow up your house
 * Braveness that dare to push a charging Samsung Note 7 against your eyeballs

 # Build